MatthieuBruh/h2_Goat/readme.md

 <a name="cve"></a>
 # CVE - Explanation
 ## [Log4j - CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228)
-When an application is developped, we usually add some logs.
+When an application is developed, we usually add some logs.
 The logs are used to track what is made in the application.
-Logs are really usefull to find who dit what and when, so, we can easily find when an error as occured and why.
-Apache Software Fundation provide a dependency for Java, to help developper for logging.
+Logs are really useful to find who did what and when, so, we can easily find when an error as occurred and why.
+Apache Software Fundation provide a dependency for Java, to help developers for logging.
-On 9 December 2021, a important flaw has been discovered for Log4j 2.0-beta9 through 2.15.0 (excluding security releases 2.12.2, 2.12.3, and 2.3.1).
+On 9 December 2021, an important flaw has been discovered for Log4j 2.0-beta9 through 2.15.0 (excluding security releases 2.12.2, 2.12.3, and 2.3.1).
 LDAP is a standard way to provide access to directory information.
-In java, to access directory services such as LDAP, we use the inferface JNDI.
+In java, to access directory services such as LDAP, we use the interface JNDI.
-Indeed, JNDI is a interface that gives to Java an access to directory services such as LDAP.
+Indeed, JNDI is an interface that gives to Java an access to directory services such as LDAP.
 It is a very technical attack, but to make it simple, an attacker can send a web page to a server and have it read the entire page, if this web page contains some Java code.
-So, you can execute some code remotly on a vulnerable server without beeing authenticated.
+So, you can execute some code remotely on a vulnerable server without being authenticated.

-This attack is classified as **critical** with a CVSS score of 9.3, because you allow a full access to your server to an attacker who can control a log message.
+This attack is classified as **critical** with a CVSS score of **9.3**, because you allow a full access to your server to an attacker who can control a log message.
 The confidentiality, integrity, availability impact are considerate as complete.
+Another huge problem with this attack is the number of companies that are involved, like Amazon AWS, Cloudflare, iCloud, Minecraft Java Edition (Yes, of course!), Steam, Flink, ElasticSearch, Azure, etc.

-### Sources:
+### Sources
 * [CVE - CVE-2021-44228](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-44228)
 * [CVE details - CVE-2021-44228](https://www.cvedetails.com/cve/CVE-2021-44228/?q=CVE-2021-44228)
 * [Info World - LDAP and JNDI: Together forever](https://www.infoworld.com/article/2076073/ldap-and-jndi--together-forever.html)